nuwave/lighthouse/docs/master/api-reference/commands.md

 ## print-schema

-Compile the final GraphQL schema and print the result.
+Compile the GraphQL schema and print the result.

     php artisan lighthouse:print-schema